greeneaaron1/greeneaaron1.github.io/content/music/_index.md

 ---
 title: "Music"
-description: "A collection of my favorite classical music albums."
+description: "A collection of some of my favorite music and performances."
 ---